 Local SMDs can elect reps with unequal vote totals.
 So a majority of reps might not represent most voters.
-Fair Rep uses more equal votes for each rep (p.
-20-21).
-So each majority of reps does stand for most voters, producing policies closer to public opinion.
+Fair Representation has more equal votes for each rep. So each majority of reps does stand for most voters.
+This produces policies closer to public opinion.

-Less: Wasted votes,
+LESS: Wasted votes,

 Gerrymandered districts,

 Monopoly politics,

 Dubious democracy

-Many voters see a woman in a multi-winner race less as fighting her rivals, more as supporting her issues.
+Many voters see a woman in a multi-winner race less as fighting her rivals, more as supporting her issues- in multi-sided conversations and debates.